 The RF and EF version III lenses can be handheld for significant periods, and the image stabilization system in these lenses greatly extends their versatility in that regard.

 Our lab sharpness tests tell the story the best, but I attempted to create some outdoor comparison examples to share.
 To eliminate variations, outdoor testing requires the stable lighting of a clear sky, and heatwaves are often present when the sky is clear.
-When magnified with a 400mm lens, heatwaves prevent representative results.
+When magnified with a 400mm lens, heatwaves distort results.
 I was not able to satisfactorily overcome that problem, so I'm opting to share some 100% resolution f/2.8 crops instead.
 These images were captured using an ultra-high resolution Canon EOS 5Ds R with RAW files processed in Canon DPP using the Standard Picture Style and sharpness set to only "1" (0-10 scale).
 Note that images from most cameras require some level of sharpening, but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 Find the center of the depth of field in the above samples to identify the correct performance.
 The feather detail image is my favorite for showing what this lens can do at f/2.8.

 I debated about including the following corner comparison for a couple of reasons.
-One is that, as mentioned, heatwaves were a big issue, and another is that the very shallow depth of field at the distance close enough to avoid some of the heatwave issue made the comparison a bit challenging to discern.
+One is that, as mentioned, heatwaves were a big issue, and another is that the very shallow depth of field at a distance close enough to avoid some of the heatwave issue made the comparison a bit challenging to discern.
 In the upper left corner crops below, look for the very narrow area of details that change least between images.
 The second f/2.8 image, also a top-left-corner crop, was captured at a relatively long distance.
 This one has strong heatwave effects showing, but it still looks great.

 I see a touch of improvement happening at f/4.
 A lot of the uses for this lens do not require tack-sharp corners, but when that need arrives, this lens will deliver impressively.